aenix-io/etcd-operator/site/content/en/docs/v0.1/contribution-guidelines/_index.md

     make deploy
     ```

-4. To deploy your code changes, redeploy etcd-operator:
+4. To deploy your code changes, redeploy etcd-operator with new image:
     ```shell
+    make kind-load
     make redeploy
     ```